kiddicolour/strapi-plugin-import-content/README.md

 # HERE BE DRAGONS
-_This repo is far from production ready, but works optimiscally_
+_This repo is far from production ready, but works optimistically_

 Import data into Strapi, as seen on the Strapi Community Blog Posts (4 in total) https://strapi.io/blog/how-to-create-an-import-content-plugin-part-1-4